O Rico e Lázaro

 O Rico e Lázaro (English: The Rich and Lazarus) is a Brazilian telenovela produced by Casablanca and broadcast by RecordTV.
 Created by Paula Richard.
 It premiered on March 23, 2017 and ended on November 20, 2017.
 It stars Milena Toscano, Dudu Azevedo, and Igor Rickli.

-The telenovela tells the story of the parable Rich man and Lazarus taking place at the time of Babylonian Captivity.
+The telenovela tells the story of the parable of Rich man and Lazarus, taking place during the time of Babylonian Captivity.

 Plot

 After the death of Joshua, the Hebrew people begin to "go their own way", turning their backs on God and beginning to worship pagan gods.
-But when the prophet Jeremiah tries to warn them, his own people try to stone him, calling him a traitor and false prophet, but his prophecy is fulfilled with the arrival of King Nebuchadnezzar II and his wife Queen Amytis.
-And in another part of the story involves the love triangle involving Joana, Zac, and Asher, who at the beginning of the novel were childhood friends, but over time the trio is growing and Zac and Asher fall in love with Joana, but she corresponds only to Asher.
+But when the prophet Jeremiah tries to warn them, his own people try to stone him, calling him a traitor and false prophet.
+However, his prophecy is fulfilled with the arrival of King Nebuchadnezzar II and his wife Queen Amytis of Babylon: the Babylonian army conquers the Kingdom of Judah, and its people are taken into exile.
+In another part of the story, the love triangle involving childhood friends Asher, Joana, and Zac is explored.
+As the trio become adults, Asher and Zac both fall in love with Joana, but she reciprocates only to Asher.